High risk life insurance policies – get approved if you have pre-existing conditions.

 - Rheumatoid Arthritis

-Each of these impairments may be underwritten differently – and, while all insurance carriers have some parameters in place for policy approval, the underwriting requirements are not identical for each company.
+Each of these impairments may be underwritten differently – and, while all insurance companies have some parameters in place for policy approval, the underwriting requirements are not identical for each company.

 In underwriting, you will be required to provide as much information as possible about your condition.
-For instance, you may be asked some or all of the following questions:
+For instance, you may be asked some or all of the following questions to understand the risk factors:

 - When were you diagnosed with the condition?